-A word of caution: support groups (both online and "real world") play an important (and in many cases, vital) role in maintaining a positive outlook during treatment, as well as staying up to date on the latest brain tumor issues.
+A word of caution: support groups (both online and "real world") play an important and in many cases, vital role in maintaining a positive outlook during treatment, as well as staying up to date on the latest brain tumor issues.
 However, you have to be cautious and evaluate how much you can trust anything you find.
 There are bad people out there looking to make money off of your misfortune, and even people who are trying to help might inadvertently supply you with misleading information.
-NOTHING on the internet - or a support group meeting - should be taken as medical advice.
+NOTHING on the Internet or a support group meeting should be taken as medical advice.
 You have to research anything you find and discuss it with your doctors.
 The chat rooms are most susceptible to problems because there may not be other people to discuss the pros and cons of the treatment.
 On the other hand, in an online support group like the brain-temozolomide list, you can ask for many people's experiences with a treatment and get a broader view of it.
+When using the Internet use common sense and discuss information with your doctor to help you make the best possible decision for your care.
+Government agencies will have a web address ending in ".gov" and educational/universities will have a web address ending in ".edu".
+To evaluate the information you find on a web site, consider the credentials of the person posting the information, how up-to-date the site is, if there is contact information posted on the site, and are the claims on the site are too good to be true or it is selling something.

-The Brain Tumor Virtual Trial - This is a study being run by the Musella Foundation.
+The Brain Tumor Virtual Trial

+This is a study being run by the Musella Foundation.
 It is a database of brain tumor patients, the treatments they are using and the outcomes.
-Participants record the treatments that they and their doctors decide to pursue (we do not tell you what treatments to do - we just record the outcome).
+Participants record the treatments that they and their doctors decide to pursue (we do not tell you what treatments to do, we just record the outcome).
 There is no cost to participate.
-The patient or caregiver records information in simple forms on our website, and posts an update every month.
+The patient or caregiver records information in simple forms on our website and posts an update every month.
 We send email reminders on the first of every month.
 You also send in a copy of each of your MRI reports (not the films) and pathology reports so that we can verify the information.
 Participants get to view the ongoing results of the project.
-The idea is to try to identify which treatments - or combination of treatments - are working the best.

-In addition to providing greater insight to beneficial therapies for researchers, participants become expert managers of their condition, and can generate reports on the information they entered - such as a graph of their status over time.
+The idea is to try to identify which treatments, or combination of treatments, are working the best.
+In addition to providing greater insight to beneficial therapies for researchers, participants become expert managers of their condition, and can generate reports on the information they entered, such as a graph of their status over time.

 To join, or for more information, go to: http://virtualtrials.com/brain